 What You Need to Know

-When it comes down to insulated the best waterproof down jackets fill power is everything.
+When it comes to the best waterproof down jackets fill power is everything.
 A wide range of fill ratings are available and the higher the number the warmer you’re going to be.

 What is Fill Power